Skip to content

 Storage setup, VM start, agent health check Fatal — create fails, resources cleaned up

-Local-dir mount (VZ) Fatal — VM stopped, create fails
+Local-dir mount Fatal — VM stopped, create fails

 Repo clone Warning logged, create continues